The Shadow Government Working to Save Obamacare From Collapse

 Insurers and health-care analysts have blamed instability caused by the Trump administration on rising premiums as company exits left many counties in the U.S. nearly bare.
 For months, the president wavered on whether he’d continue making subsidy payments to insurers under the law before deciding last month to cancel them.
 Yet because of the law’s complex subsidy structure, some consumers may actually pay less because of the decision, but it may not be with their current plan.
 “Shopping this year is hugely important,” Sebelius said.

 On Wednesday, there was a stark contrast between the near silence of the Trump administration and the coordinated promotional efforts led by Obama, senior Democratic lawmakers in Congress and the states, and outside advocacy organizations.
-Aside from a pair of tweets from the officials HHS account, there has been little high-level attempt to broadcast the start of open enrollment.
+Aside from a pair of tweets from the official HHS account, there has been little high-level attempt to broadcast the start of open enrollment.
 Indeed, the only comments Trump made on health care Wednesday was to urge congressional Republicans, as part of their forthcoming tax bill, to repeal the Obamacare mandate requiring individuals to buy insurance at all.
 During a speech to a conservative group on Wednesday, Acting HHS Secretary Eric Hargan said the administration was “committed to making this year’s enrollment as consumer-friendly as possible.”
 But, he added, the administration’s ability to do so was limited by the law’s “flawed rules.”

 The Trump administration previously said that unlike its predecessor, it would not set an enrollment target for 2018.
 “It’s important to remember that Obamacare enrollment was in decline before President Trump took office,” HHS spokesman Matt Lloyd said in a statement.
-“The previous administration inflicted heavy damage on the individual market—premiums doubled, insurers dropped out of the individual market in droves, millions of Americans saw their plans cancelled because Washington didn’t approve of them, and millions more paid billions in fines to avoid the kind of coverage Obamacare dictated.
+“The previous administration inflicted heavy damage on the individual market—premiums doubled, insurers dropped out of the individual market in droves, millions of Americans saw their plans canceled because Washington didn’t approve of them, and millions more paid billions in fines to avoid the kind of coverage Obamacare dictated.
 That’s not evidence of a healthy, competitive market nor one that is best serving individuals and families.”

 The advocates trying to counteract Trump are enlisting celebrities like Alyssa Milano and Bradley Whitford, the former “West Wing” star, in a promotional and fundraising campaign.
 The goal, Lodes said, is not only to bolster open enrollment now but to raise upwards of $5 million for a national TV ad buy during the crucial final weeks in December, when most sign-ups occur.
 And the key to that effort may be Obama himself, who recorded a minute-long video with a message he delivered annually as president.
 “Spread the word to make sure everybody knows that it’s time to get covered at HealthCare.gov,” Obama said in a video recorded in Chicago, with Lake Michigan as a backdrop.
 “Because this country works best when we look out for one another.”